 For Bachelor of Engineering students who can demonstrate academic achievement and financial and/or educational disadvantage; worth up to $7000

 To be eligible for this scholarship you must:

 - be an Australian or New Zealand citizen or Australian permanent resident

 - be enrolled full-time in a four year Bachelor of Engineering degree at RMIT

 - be able to demonstrate academic achievement:

-- first year students must have completed year 12 in 2020 with a minimum ATAR of 90, or
+- first year students must have completed year 12 in the previous year with a minimum ATAR of 90, or

 - second to fourth year students must a Grade Point Average (GPA) of 3.0 or higher

 - be able to demonstrate financial and/or educational disadvantage such as: